Sie Po Giok: Plot

+Conflict between Po Giok and his cousin Si Po Houw is exacerbated when the former outperforms the latter at school.
+In revenge, his cousin steals a sawo fruit then slips the skin into a window leading to Po Giok's room.
+Po Giok is accused of having stolen the fruit and punished.
 The following morning Thian Bie, hungover from a party the night before, forces Po Giok to pray to his parents then takes a stick of rattan and beats the boy "half dead" when he refuses to admit to the theft.
-Over the following days Po Giok faints and is unable to go to school; he is further alienated from his adoptive family.
-Ultimately, however, Thian Bie learns that it was in fact Po Houw who had stolen the fruit.
-As Thian Bie prepares to hit the boy Po Giok insists that Po Houw not be harmed, a plea which Thian Bie heeds; instead, Po Houw is forced to eat separately from the family.
+Po Giok collapses, and is unable to attend school; he is further alienated from his adoptive family.
+Ultimately, Thian Bie learns that Po Houw had stolen the fruit, and as he prepares to hit the boy Po Giok insists that Po Houw not be harmed.
+Thian Bie agrees, and instead forces his son to eat separately from the family.
 Po Houw and Po Soeij slowly warm to their cousin as they see his pure heart.

-Po Giok later hears from his teacher that his long-lost uncle, Tjan Haij Boen, wants to take him as a son.
-When Haij Boen meets with Po Giok and Thian Bie, they agree that Po Giok will join Haij Boen in China in several months, after completing his schooling.
+Po Giok learns that his long-lost uncle, Tjan Haij Boen, wants to take him as a son.
+When Haij Boen meets with Po Giok and Thian Bie, they agree that the former will join him in China in several months.
 However, before this plan can be set into motion Kim Tjiang—long unable to find a job in Batavia owing to his theft—sets fire to the Sie family's home.
 As Kim Tjiang escapes with some of their valuables, Po Giok rescues Kim Nio from the burning building.
 They are both severely injured, but survive.
-At the agreed time, Po Giok goes with Haij Boen to China, where he becomes immensely wealthy over the next twenty years.
+At the agreed time, Po Giok goes to China, where he becomes immensely wealthy over the next twenty years.